 If you’re looking to supercharge your supply chain’s efficiency, then mastering Key Performance Indicators (KPIs) is essential.
 So, let’s focus on the king of supply chain KPIs: On-Time, In-Full (OTIF).
 This powerful metric is your go-to gauge for how timely and accurate your supply chain delivers.
 What’s more, OTIF isn’t just about deliveries.
 Indeed, it also offers exceptional insights into your entire supply chain.
 This includes from the very moment an order is placed all the way through to its final destination.
 So, by harnessing the power of the OTIF metric, you’ll be on your way to smoother operations, slashed costs, and delighted customers.

 In this article, I’ll examine the significance of OTIF and guide you through its calculations.
-Furthermore, I’ll share seven frequently asked questions (FAQ) on how best to measure OTIF to meet and exceed your particular operational goals.
+Furthermore, I’ll share essential insights and answer questions on how best to measure OTIF to meet and exceed your particular operational goals.
 This includes considerations like: early arrivals, delivery windows, promised dates, and universal standards to name a few.
 Lastly, I’ll highlight the advantages and cautions of using OTIF.

 1. What is OTIF, How to Calculate, and Why is It Important?